Ronan-H/md5/overview.md

 ```

 ### Option: --test
-The testing of software is an important part of evaluation, and can also be use to drive the development of the project if the tests are written **before the code** (test-driven development).
-The purpose of this option is to demonstrate that the program can produce the correct MD5 hash of any input.
-As such, running the program with this argument supplied will run the MD5 algorithm against all 9 test files in *test_input/*:
+The testing of software is an important part of evaluation, and can also be used to drive the development of a project if the tests are written **before the code** (test-driven development).
+Running the program with the ```--test``` option will run the MD5 algorithm against all nine of the test files in *test_input/*:

 ```
 ronan@ronan-desktop:~/code/md5$ ./md5 --test